 How can early years settings develop high-quality science learning?
 NDNA’s Jo Baranek shares her advice…

 A: Early years is about exploring and investigating the world, and about having fun and playing.
-Science combines these two key elements, which are crucial to establishing a lifelong love of learning.
+EYFS science combines these two key elements, which are crucial to establishing a lifelong love of learning.
 It also connects all other areas of learning, from language (describing what’s happening in an experiment, learning new vocabulary) to maths and engineering (modelling, construction).

 Nurseries are already embedding science in children’s learning landscapes, but many don’t realise they’re doing it.
 Practitioners must make that link with the children.
 If we don’t allow children to explore and investigate for themselves, and know that it’s science, where will the Tim Peakes of tomorrow come from?